-- If both explanatory and response variable are binary (an important case), Fisher derived the permutation distribution of the number of observations in the Yes, Yes cell (equivalent to the odds ratio) based on the hypergeometric distribution. - The result is called Fisher's exact test. - For non-binary response variables, one can convert the data to ranks. - Then, permutation distributions can be figured out in advance. - All the common non-parametric rank tests are permutation tests carried out on ranks.
+- If both explanatory and response variable are binary (an important case), Fisher derived the permutation distribution of the number of observations in the Yes, Yes cell based on the hypergeometric distribution. - The result is called Fisher's exact test. - For non-binary response variables, one can convert the data to ranks. - Then, permutation distributions can be figured out in advance. - All the common non-parametric rank tests are permutation tests carried out on ranks.